n8ta/Learning-Rebound/README.md

 # Learning-Rebound
 This is a set of tutorials designed to teach someone with no python or coding experience how to run n-body simulations with rebound.

+Lesson 1 - The physics generate initial conditions for orbits.